-GENERAL PROCEDURES FOR TRAFFIC DIVISION CALL-OUTS AND TAKE-HOME VEHICLE GUIDELINES
+TRAFFIC DIVISION CALL-OUTS AND TAKE-HOME VEHICLE GUIDELINES

 The Traffic Investigation Unit is assigned three take home vehicles on a 24-hour basis for its sergeant and detectives.
-The unit sergeant is on call on a 24 hour per day basis and responds to all fatal traffic collisions.
-Additionally, The Fleet Safety Sergeant will have a full-time take-home vehicle due to on call responsibilities related to police equipment collisions.
+The unit sergeant is on-call on a 24 hour per day basis and responds to all fatal traffic collisions.
+The Fleet Safety Sergeant will have a full-time take-home vehicle due to on-call responsibilities related to police equipment collisions.
+The Grants, Mobility and Special Projects Sergeant will have a full-time take-home vehicle for the purpose of responding to grant details, to inspect or manage a grant detail after hours, and to respond to any work function after hours (Council or committee meetings).
 The Fleet Safety Sergeant will also share on call responsibilities related to TIU call outs with the TIU Sergeant, on a three-week rotation basis.
 The unit detectives are on call for one-week intervals.
 Detectives rotate work assignments.
 All usage will be consistent with those guidelines specified below under "Vehicle Usage."

-On call detectives respond to all fatal and felony collisions.
+On-call detectives respond to all fatal and felony collisions.
 This includes all manslaughter, felony drunk driving cases and felony hit and run collisions.
 Detectives also respond to all police pursuits involving serious injuries to an officer or citizen.

 Requests for detective call-outs will usually come from Traffic Division sergeants, Communications, or the Watch Commander.
-Personnel requesting a T.I.U. response during off duty hours shall contact the T.I.U. sergeant by telephone.
+Personnel requesting a T.I.U. response during off-duty hours shall contact the on-call T.I.U. sergeant by telephone.
 If unable to contact the T.I.U. sergeant, Traffic sergeants shall contact the on-call detective by telephone.
 A current detective call-out schedule is distributed to each Traffic sergeant on a monthly basis.
 The Watch Commander and Communications also receive a copy of the schedule.